systemdemo/workshop/workshop/SYSTEMD_101/dependencies.md

 [~] systemctl set-default pasta.target
 ```

-If you get a `Failed to set default target: Refusing to operate on alias name or linked unit file: pasta.target` error, then it may be because pasta.target is a symlink rather than a file.
-Remove the symlink and copy over the actual file in its place.
-Then try again.
+What this command does it redirect default.target's symlink to point at the target you set.
+You can do this symlink redirection manually yourself, however there are safety checks in place in the command to prevent you from setting the boot target to something invalid.
+For example, if you get a `Failed to set default target: Refusing to operate on alias name or linked unit file: pasta.target` error, then it may be because pasta.target is a symlink rather than a file.
+(If this happens to you, remove the symlink and copy over the actual file in its place.
+Then try again.)

 Remember that you can associate a service to this target in order to start the unit at that boot point.
 We've provided a simple one for you:
 ```